 Your community shapes how long and how well you live.
 The U.S. News & World Report recently teamed up with the Aetna Foundation to rank counties across the U.S. on factors like education, nutrition, public safety and more.
 Out of 3,000 counties ranked, we identified the top 500 healthiest communities rankings.
-At #482, Clay County, FL made the list, but even the healthiest neighborhoods need some work.
+Here, we profile R.C.
+Bannerman Learning Center in Clay County, FL.
+The county has an overall health score that’s 12 points higher than the national average, but even the healthiest communities have room for improvement.
 In this series, we take a look at places on the list where members of the community have identified a health challenge and are working to solve it with the help of a grant from the Aetna Foundation.
 Here, we profile a Clay County school that’s going above and beyond to provide mind and body health for its students.

 Steven Heflin never considered himself much of a student.
 The 16-year-old Clay County, FL, native would much rather work with his hands than do homework.
 But homework became more interesting about a year ago, when he enrolled in R.C.
 Bannerman Learning Center and began making weekly trips with his science class to the school’s garden.